AmanuelH24/AboutMe-/README.md

 ## Hobbies
 When I have free time I really enjoy playing soccer and music.

-Some of my favorite music instruments to play are
+Some of my favorite musical instruments to play are

 - Guitar.
 - Piano/Keyboard.
 - I also just picked up the bass guitar and I really enjoy it.
-- Here is a link to a video I recorded for an assigment of me playing some guitar cordes [Guitar Video](https://vimeo.com/747376459)
+- Here is a link to a video I recorded for an assignment of me playing some guitar cordes [Guitar Video](https://vimeo.com/747376459)

 ![Image of Music Insterments](https://previews.123rf.com/images/osaba/osaba1606/osaba160600635/58043424-selective-focus-microphone-and-blur-musical-equipment-guitar-bass-drum-piano-background-.jpg)